danpovey/lilcom/README.md

 >>> import lilcom
 >>> lilcom.lilcom("a")
 ```
 and it will segfault.
-Currently the interface in lilcom_pywrap.c is just a
+Currently the interface in lilcommodule.c is just a
 skeleton I copied from somewhere, it needs to be actually implemented.